This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Fluid cultures: You may need fluid collected from your eye to learn which germs have caused the infection.

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your eye.
 The pictures may show swelling, abscess, or rupture (tear).
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your eye.
 An MRI may show tissue infection and blood clots.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 How is orbital cellulitis treated?